skerkour/kerkour.com/content/blog/living-with-only-two-carry-on-bags/index.md

 lang = "en"
 +++

-During the fall of 2017 I leaved Paris, France to start a company (Phaser, which is now [Bloom](https://bloom.sh)) from anywhere in the world.
+During the fall of 2017 I left Paris, France to start a company (Phaser, which is now [Bloom](https://bloom.sh)) from anywhere in the world.

 Here is how I achieved to live with only 2 carry-on bags and be able to pack my stuff and move to the